smabdullah/Toy_project_1/README.md

 Linear (OLS)       | 0.5585         |  20.7651
 Decision tree      | 0.8909         | 5.1321
 Random forest      | 0.9279         | 3.3899

+The visualisation of the generated decision tree can be found in the **decision-tree.pdf** file

 The current implementation does not consider k-fold cross validation and (hyper) parameter tunning.
 In the next run, I will use grid search to do cross validation and paramter tunning.